Brachychiton rupestris

 info

 For the first three years after it’s planted, this tree should be watered deeply but infrequently (when the top three inches of soil or so have dried).
-After that, the tree won’t need supplemental water except in exceptionally hot and dry environments.
+After that, the tree won’t need supplemental water except in hot and dry environments.
 Use drippers, emitters or a slow stream of water so that it doesn’t run off; allow the water to trickle all the way down through the deepest layers of soil.

 hardy